Fill your picnic basket with one of these Picnic Food Ideas and you will be ready to enjoy the spring and summer seasons. Happy weekend!!

 The first time I did a picnic was during spring 2010 with all my classmates from my English class.
 At the time, I was studying TESOL, a course to teach English, and I had a lot of Japanese friends.
 Oh gosh, I miss a lot that period in my life, especially my friends.
 Japanese people are really friendly and VERY kind.
 I love their country and culture.
 I hope one day I can visit this awesome place.

 Since then, I have picnics with my husband and friends.
 It is so much fun eating outside, especially when you are with your loved ones surrounded by green grass, don’t you think?
 I LOVE it.
 Everything is better when you are in the open air, even food.
 But, eating outside takes only a little precaution: the packing.
 However, if you pack your picnic foods in a tightly sealed container, you are good to go.
-For this reason, I chose meals that are easy to carry outside and of course, healthy.
+For this reason, I chose meals that are easy to carry outside.

 Also, these easy picnic food ideas are perfect because you can prepare them ahead of time, ensuring they’ll still be delicious when it’s time to eat.
 These picnic foods are simple to pack in a cooler or bag, and you only need a few utensils or cutlery to serve them.
 Don’t have any utensils?
 No worries!
 We also have recipes on our picnic menu that require no utensils at all.